-Special Camps for Special Kids dba Camp John Marc is a not-for-profit organization qualified under Section 501(c)(3) of the Internal Revenue Code.
+Special Camps is a not-for-profit organization qualified under Section 501(c)(3) of the Internal Revenue Code.
 In 1987, Special Camps was established to provide and operate camp facilities and improve the quality of life of Texas area children with chronic illnesses or major physical disabilities, while providing necessary daily medical treatment.
 Construction of the original camping facilities was substantially complete in May 1991.
 The first camping season began in June 1991.